 It also seems to be able to lower stress hormones like cortisol and adrenaline, which can lead to high blood pressure.

 Research has shown that anise seed may help people with depression symptoms.

 In a study with mice, anise was found to have powerful antidepressant properties.

-The effect was comparable to common medications that are used to treat depression.
+The effect was comparable to that of common medications that are used to treat depression.